SkyeGunasekaran/FutureGuidedLearning/README.md

 ![Overview of FGL](fig_1.png)
 <details>
-<summary><b>Figure 1: Detailed Overview of the FGL Framework.
+<summary><b>Figure 3: Detailed Overview of the FGL Framework.
 (Click to expand)</b></summary>
-(A) FGL Theoretical Intuition:</b> A "teacher" model operates on near-future data, while a "student" model makes long-term forecasts from past data.
-Knowledge is transferred from the teacher to the student. <b>(A1) Knowledge Distillation:</b> Information is transferred by minimizing the Kullback-Leibler (KL) divergence between the models' output probability distributions. <b>(B) Event Prediction:</b> The teacher is trained on actual events (e.g., seizures), and its knowledge is distilled to guide the student's forecasts. <b>(C) Regression Forecasting:</b> The teacher makes short-term predictions, providing a dynamic guide to enhance the student's long-term forecasting accuracy.
+Overview of FGL and its applications. <b>A</b> In the FGL framework, a teacher model operates in the relative future of a student model that focuses on long-term forecasting.
+After training the teacher on its future-oriented task, both models perform inference during the student’s training phase.
+The probability distributions from the teacher and student are extracted, and a loss is computed based on Eq.
+(1). <b>A1</b> Knowledge distillation transfers information via the Kullback–Leibler (KL) divergence between class distributions. <b>B</b> In an event prediction setting, the teacher is trained directly on the events themselves, while the student is trained to forecast these events.
+Future labels are distilled from the teacher to the student, guiding the student to align more closely with the teacher model’s predictions, despite using data from the relative past. <b>C</b> In a regression forecasting scenario, the teacher and student perform short-term and long-term forecasting, respectively.
+Similar to event prediction, the student gains insights from the teacher during training, enhancing its ability to predict further into the future.
 </details>

 ---